-Vitamin B6 helps us produce the hormones, Serotonin and Melatonin.
+Vitamin B6 helps the body produce the hormones, Serotonin and Melatonin.
 Each of these is essential in getting restful sleep and regulating mood.

-Higher Vitamin B6 intake is linked to a lower risk for depression in older adults because it guards against sleep conditions like insomnia and hypersomnia.
+Higher Vitamin B6 intake is linked to a lower risk for depression in older adults.
+This is because it guards against sleep conditions like insomnia and hypersomnia.

-- Work with your doctor to find the right dosage of Vitamin B6; high levels can be toxic–and excessive levels may lead to insomnia.
+- Work with your doctor to find the right dosage of Vitamin B6 as high levels can be toxic – and excessive levels may lead to insomnia.

 - Bananas, Carrots, Cheese